 Headquartered in London, Climate Change Capital is an environmental investment manager and advisory group specializing in the opportunities generated by the global transition to a low carbon economy.
 Climate Change Capital advises and invests in companies that recognize combating global warming is both a necessity and an economic opportunity.
 Climate Change Capital joined INCR in 2008.

 The Connecticut Office of State Treasurer's mission is to serve as the premier Treasurer's Office in the nation through effective management of public resources, high standards of professionalism and integrity and expansion of opportunity for the citizens and businesses of Connecticut.
-The Office of the Treasurer includes an executive office as well as five distinct divisions, each with specific responsibilities: cash management, debt management, second injury fund, pension fund management division and unclaimed property division.
-They joined INCR in 2003.
+The Office of the Treasurer includes an executive office that houses its Policy Unit as well as five distinct divisions, each with specific responsibilities: cash management, debt management, second injury fund, pension fund management division and unclaimed property division.
+It was a founding member of INCR in 2003.

 Founded in February 2006 by William Patterson, the CtW Investment Group works with pension funds sponsored by unions affiliated with Change to Win - a federation of unions representing nearly 5.5 million members - to enhance long-term shareholder returns through active ownership.
 Members of CtW affiliates participate in Taft-Hartley plans with over $200 billion in assets; CtW Investment Group does not directly manage any assets.
 The network leads shareholder initiatives, advocates for effective legislative and regulatory reform, and supports active ownership and corporate governance reform strategies for worker pension and benefit funds.
 CtW joined INCR in 2012.